stormseed/daykeep-calendar-quasar/readme.md

     summary: 'Test all-day event',
     description: 'Some extra info goes here',
     start: {
-      date: '2018-02-16'
+      date: '2018-02-16' // A date variable indicates an all-day event },
-    },
     end: {
       date: '2018-02-19'
     }
-  }
+  },
+    {
+      id: 3,
+      summary: 'Some other test event',
+      description: 'Some extra info goes here',
+      start: {
+        dateTime: '2018-02-17T10:00:00+0500', // timezone embedded in dateTime },
+      end: {
+        dateTime: '2018-02-17T12:30:00+0500',
+      },
+    },
 ]
 ```

 Each object needs to have a unique ID.
-The date time should be in [RFC3339](https://tools.ietf.org/html/rfc3339) format.
+The date time should be in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.
+A value in the optional `timeZone` field will override the timezone.

 ## Individual Vue components